hmushtaq786/connectico-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
 Connectico is a project management and inter-organization social media application using Django and Angular.
 This repository is for the angular part of that application.

+## How to compile

+1. Once the api server is started, go to angular-updated folder and type npm install to download the required node_modules.
+2. Once downloaded, type ng serve to start the localhost at 127.0.0.1:4200
+3. For deployment, build the project using ng build.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.